Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: Basic surface graphs

 \subsection{Annulus with \texorpdfstring{$(2,2)$}{(2,2)} boundary nodes}

 On the annulus with $4$ nodes, put nodes $1,2$ on the outer boundary and $3,4$ on the inner boundary.
 Suppose we wish to compute the probability of the connections $13|24$ and $14|23$.
-This computation can be used to compute the probability that an edge $e$ is on the LERW from $1$ to $2$ (an equivalent calculation was done in \cite{Kenyon.54}).
+This computation can be used to compute the probability that an edge $e$ is on the LERW from node~$1$ to node~$2$ (an equivalent calculation was done in \cite{Kenyon.54}).

-Insert an extra edge $e_{34}$ from $3$ to $4$; this ``splits'' the inner boundary into two (See Figure \ref{annulus22}).
+Insert an extra edge $e_{34}$ from $3$ to $4$; this ``splits'' the inner boundary into two (see Figure \ref{annulus22}).
 This is then a special case of the construction of section \ref{sec:pants-2-0-0}.
-In the notation of that section, it suffices to use $x=-1$ and $x=1$ to distinguish crossings $13|24$ and $14|23$: $[\Zv_{1,2}]_{1,2}$ in the case $x=-1$ gives the sum and in the case $x=1$ the difference of the two desired quantities.
+In the notation of that section, it suffices to use the limit $x\to-1$ and the value $x=1$ to distinguish crossings $13|24$ and $14|23$: $[\Zv_{1,2}]_{1,2}$ in the limit $x\to-1$ gives the sum and in the case $x=1$ the difference of the two desired quantities.